dina-web-nrm/mediaserver-module/README.md

 If not using the vagrant-project, the basics steps are the following.

-1. download and build the source code, maven
+1. git clone
-2. install and populate the chosen database-engine
+2. install and populate the chosen database-engine, liquibase-script
-3. set up the Application server ( ex.
+3. install the Application server ( ex.
 Wildfly 8.x )
-set up a datasource/datapool/JNDI-handle
+set up a datasource/datapool/JNDI-handle ( JNDI: java:/MediaDS)
-4. deploy the service
-5. set up the filesystem-path for the mediafiles
+4. set up the filesystem-path for the mediafiles
+5. cd '/mediaserver-module' ( root pom ) :<p>
+6. prompt><b> mvn clean package wildfly:deploy</b>

 ##How to connect to an external system
 A link-table in the database that maps the ID from the external-system to one or many media-files.